jamesrharwood/srqr/items/ethics.md

 ---
 id: ethics
 title: Ethical issues pertaining to human subjects
+checklist:
-checklist: Describe any approval by an appropriate ethics review board and participant consent, or explain any lack thereof.
+    text: Describe any approval by an appropriate ethics review board and participant consent, or explain any lack thereof.
 Describe any other confidentiality and data security issues.
 ---

 ## What to write